-Note: Obviously these won’t apply for everyone – it takes a certain type of person to become a doctor!
+Note: Obviously these won’t apply to everyone – it takes a certain type of person to become a doctor!

 Still, doctors are, in the view of the general public at least, seen as the frontline leaders in hospitals and surgeries.
 They’re also the ones deemed to have the greater responsibility too.

 So it’s no surprise this is given as a common reason for choosing to be a doctor over a nurse.